Key concept: AdWords budget/overdelivery

-- Each impression is a chance to earn a click, and each click will cost you an amount up to your maximum bid.
+- Each impression is a chance to earn an interaction, and each interaction will cost you an amount up to your maximum bid.

-- Eventually your ad will earn enough clicks where your total cost-per-clicks add up to about your average daily budget.
-When they reach your limit for the day (no more than 120% of your average daily budget), your ad is no longer eligible to enter the auction for the rest of the day.
+- Eventually your ad will earn enough interactions where your total cost adds up to about your average daily budget.
+When they reach your limit for the day (no more than 2 times your average daily budget if your campaign is not paying for conversions), your ad is no longer eligible to enter the auction for the rest of the day.

 - Depending on your targeting settings and other factors, such as the popularity and traffic for your keywords, you may spend your entire budget for the day.

-- We stop the clock at 11:59 pm that day, and reset your budget for the following day.
-At 12:00 am, we start with your original average daily budget again.
+- am, we start with your original average daily budget again.
 If your previous day involved underdelivery, we'll then try to show your ad a little more often to compensate for the difference in delivery the previous day.

 How it's used